 Guide to Medical Coding Certification

 To the general public, medical coding is one of the more mysterious aspects of healthcare.
-There are no prime-time TV dramas about the love lives of the medical coders as they sit behind their desks, assigning specified codes to different medical procedures to keep effective medical records and ensure that bills and payments are accurate.
+There are no prime-time TV dramas about the love lives of the medical coders as they sit behind their desks, assigning specific codes to different medical procedures to keep accurate medical records and ensure that bills and payments are correct.

-But what it lacks in drama, the career makes up for stability and growth.
-According to the Bureau of Labor Statistics (BLS 2021), the number of positions for medical records and health information specialists—including medical coders—is expected to grow 9 percent nationally from 2020 to 2030.
-Medical coders are required in virtually every private practice, hospital, and clinic.
-After gaining some experience, many coders are even able to work from home, which adds to the appeal of this profession for many.
+What lacks drama, the career offers stability and growth.
+According to the Bureau of Labor Statistics (2024), the number of positions for medical records and health information technicians is expected to grow 8 percent from 2022 to 2032.
+Medical coders are required in every private practice, hospital, and clinic, and many can work from home.

-However, for someone with little to no experience, medical coding certification is a critical step to take.
-Certification can improve an applicant’s chance at landing a job and can come along with a higher salary.
-To become certified, medical coding professionals must demonstrate a thorough knowledge of one or more of the three code sets that are currently in use: Current Procedural Terminology (CPT), ICD-10-CM, and Healthcare Common Procedure Coding System (HCPCS) Level II.
+However, medical coding certification is a critical step for someone with little to no experience.
+Certification can improve an applicant’s chance of landing a job and can come with a higher salary.
+To become certified, medical coding professionals must demonstrate a thorough knowledge of one or more of the three commonly used code sets: Current Procedural Terminology (CPT), ICD-10-CM, and Healthcare Common Procedure Coding System (HCPCS) Level II.

-Medical coding certification is available through a few different organizations.
-The right certification for any coder ultimately depends on a candidate’s experience and intended specialization.
+Medical coding certification is available through several organizations.
+However, the proper certification for any coder ultimately depends on a candidate’s experience and intended specialization.
+Read on for details on how to earn medical coding certification.

 What is Medical Coding Certification?

-Although medical coding certification is not a legal requirement to find employment as a medical coder, professionals with certifications are more likely to be employed and earn a better salary than those who have not earned a certification.
-Certification demonstrates an important foundational knowledge of the three aforementioned key code sets, meaning that certified medical coders can be more efficient and by extension, offer more value to their employer.
+Although medical coding certification is not a legal requirement to find employment as a medical coder, professionals with certifications are more likely to be employed and earn a better salary than those who have yet to complete a certification.
+In addition, certification demonstrates an essential foundational knowledge of the three aforementioned key code sets, meaning that certified medical coders can be more efficient and offer more value to their employers.

-There are several different certifications that prospective medical coders can choose to pursue, although three of the most common are the Certified Professional Coder (CPC), the Certified Coding Specialist (CCS), and the Certified Medical Coder (CMC), each of which is offered by a different organization.
-Coding work can vary greatly depending on the healthcare setting a coder chooses, so it is important that students seeking certification choose the one that matches their ultimate goals.
+Prospective medical coders can pursue several different certifications.
+However, three of the most common are the Certified Professional Coder (CPC), the Certified Coding Specialist (CCS), and the Certified Medical Coder (CMC), each offered by a different organization.
+Coding work can vary greatly depending on a coder’s healthcare setting, so students seeking certification must select the one that matches their ultimate goals.

 How to Become a Certified Professional Coder (CPC)

-The Certified Professional Coder (CPC) certification may be an ideal path for those interested in working in an outpatient setting, such as a physician’s office or outpatient clinic.
-The CPC exam is the most popular medical coding certification exam in the field of medical coding.
+The Certified Professional Coder (CPC) certification may be ideal for those interested in working in an outpatient setting, such as a physician’s office or outpatient clinic.
+The CPC exam is the most popular medical coding certification exam in medical coding.

 Certifying Organization

-The CPC certification is offered by the American Academy of Professional Coders (AAPC), which is the largest organization of its kind with more than 200,000 members.
+The American Academy of Professional Coders (AAPC) offers the CPC certification, the largest organization of its kind, with more than 250,000 members in 39 countries.

 Prerequisites for CPC Certification

 Although not strictly required, the AAPC recommends that anyone taking the CPC exam have at least an associate’s degree from an accredited institution.
-Most people who choose to take the CPC exam also have existing experience in the field of medical coding.
+Most people who choose to take the CPC exam also have experience in medical coding.

-It is important to note that successful completion of the CPC exam is not enough to qualify the examinee as a Certified Professional Coder.
-Those that choose to take the exam without first gaining professional experience in the field will earn a CPC-A certification, which stands for Certified Professional Coder-Apprentice.
+It is important to note that completing the CPC exam is not enough to qualify the examinee as a Certified Professional Coder.
+Those who take the exam without gaining professional experience in the field will earn a CPC-A certification, which stands for Certified Professional Coder-Apprentice.
 To become a full CPC, the coder must complete at least two years of professional experience and submit two letters of recommendation to the AAPC.

 Certifying CPC Exam Details